Andrei9383/todo-react/README.md

 Esoteric to do app.
-WIP
+WIP.
-Not going to be continued
+Not going to be continued.
+Full of garbage code